 Upon the expiration or termination of this Agreement, Contractor shall assist the Consortium in the orderly transfer of Services rendered under this Agreement to a successor contractor or other mode of delivery and the transfer of all aspects hereof, tangible and intangible, as may be necessary for the orderly, non-disrupted business continuation of each party without additional costs or fees, except as specified and approved in this Agreement.

-Contractor shall provide to the Consortium all information requested by the Consortium that is necessary to facilitate a subsequent bidding process without additional costs or fees.
+Contractor shall provide to the Consortium all information requested by the Consortium that is necessary to facilitate a subsequent bidding process without additional costs or fees, except for Contractor’s proprietary information, including but not limited to, the cost basis for Charges under this Agreement, employee salary information, and Contractor Technology.

 Contractor shall provide to the Consortium, without additional cost to it, and at least thirty (30) days prior to the expiration or termination of this Agreement, all files, data, and records necessary to effect the least disruptive and costly transition as possible under the circumstances.